We hear this question all the time: “What’s the best way to conduct a phone call with a patient who doesn’t speak English?”

-Not all patient interaction happens in-person with an interpreter present, often caregivers need to speak to patients over the phone and it can be confusing to know the best way to do that when you don’t speak the same language.
+Not all patient interactions happen in person with an interpreter present, often caregivers need to speak to patients over the phone and it can be confusing to know the best way to do that when you don’t speak the same language.
 For instance, a patient may call in with a question and they don’t speak English, or you need to call a patient to relay medication instructions, to ask a question about insurance coverage, or schedule an appointment, and they don't speak English.
 We’ll explain some over-the-phone interpreting solutions and their best-use scenarios.

 Solution 1: On-Demand Phone Interpreting Service